erp12/pyshgp/README.md

 ### Why use PushGP?

-PushGP is a leading software synthesis (some called "programming by example") system.
+PushGP is a leading software synthesis (sometimes called "programming by example") system.
 It utilized stochastic (typically evolutionary) search methods to produce programs that are capable of manipulating all the common data types, control structures, and data structures.
 It is easily extendable to specific use cases and has seen impressive human-competitive coding results.
 PushGP has [discovered novel quantum computer programs](http://faculty.hampshire.edu/lspector/aqcp/) previously unknown to human programers, and has achieved human competitive results in [finding algebraic terms in the study of finite algebras](http://www.cs.bham.ac.uk/~wbl/biblio/gecco2008/docs/p1291.pdf).

 In contrast to the majority of other ML/AI methods, PushGP does not require the transformation of data into numeric structures.
-PushGP does optimize a set of parameters using a gradient, but rather attempts to intelligently search the space of Push programs.
+PushGP does not optimize a set of numeric parameters using a gradient, but rather attempts to intelligently search the space of programs.
 The result is a system where the primary output is a program written in the Turing complete Push language.

 PushGP has proven itself to be one of the most power "general program synthesis" frameworks.
-Like most evolutionary search frameworks, it usually requires an extremely high runtime, however it can solve problems that no other programming-by-example system can solve.
+Like most evolutionary search frameworks, it usually requires an extremely high runtime, however it can solve problems that few other programming-by-example system can solve.

 Additional references on the successes of PushGP: